DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/03 Add Content to the Popup.md

 You can define static content in the Popup's markup or use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate) when the content is dynamic.
-In the code below the content is static but we use **contentTemplate** as dynamic content will be added at a later stage.
+In the code below, the content is static but we use **contentTemplate** as dynamic content will be added at a later stage.

 ---
 ##### jQuery